-Each person considered a final applicant for employment shall be provided with a memorandum to and certification form for completion by a law enforcement agency as provided in Appendix A to this policy, together with fingerprint identification cards approved by the South Dakota Division of Criminal Investigation, and an envelope, postage prepaid, addressed to the South Dakota Division of Criminal Investigation.
-The final applicant shall take the fingerprint cards, certification form, the memorandum, and the addressed, stamped envelope to a law enforcement agency and submit to the fingerprinting process.
-The final applicant must also provide to law enforcement a check or money order made out to the South Dakota Division of Criminal Investigation in an amount necessary to cover the costs of the criminal record check.
-These actions must be taken by a final applicant within 10 days of any offer of employment or said offer will be deemed revoked.
-The final applicant's completed application will be attached to the certification of the law enforcement agency when received.
+Each person 18 years or older who is offered employment with the school district shall be provided with a memorandum to and certification form for completion by a law enforcement agency as provided in Appendix A to this policy, together with fingerprint identification cards approved by the South Dakota Division of Criminal Investigation, and an envelope, postage prepaid, addressed to the South Dakota Division of Criminal Investigation.
+The prospective employee shall take the fingerprint cards, certification form, the memorandum, and the addressed, stamped envelope to a law enforcement agency and submit to the fingerprinting process.
+These actions must be taken by a prospective employee within 10 days of any offer of employment or said offer will be deemed revoked.
+If these actions are timely completed, the school will submit the completed fingerprint cards to the Division of Criminal Investigation before the prospective employee enters into service.
+The prospective employee's completed application will be attached to the certification of the law enforcement agency when received.

 Any person granted employment subject to this policy is employed on a temporary basis conditioned upon no disqualifying report being received from the criminal background investigation.
-Any disqualifying record will result in immediate termination of employment without further notice or hearing.
+Any disqualifying record will result in immediate termination of employment or withdrawal of employment offer without further notice or hearing and without liability.
 A "disqualifying record" means any conviction of a crime of violence as defined in SDCL 22-1-2(9), a sex offense as defined in SDCL 22-24B-1, or trafficking in controlled drugs or substances which when and where committed would constitute such in the state of South Dakota.
 Unpardoned convictions for felonies or unpardoned convictions of any crime of moral turpitude as defined by SDCL 22-1-2(25) which when and where committed would constitute such in the state of South Dakota may constitute a disqualifying record as determined by the school board on a case-by-case basis.
 Any criminal conviction not disclosed by an applicant may be treated as a disqualifying record.
 Any criminal conviction may be considered in making a hiring decision.

-An applicant for employment subject to this policy shall provide to the law enforcement agency performing the fingerprinting process cash, check, or money order in an amount necessary to cover the costs of the criminal record check.
+A prospective employee subject to this policy shall provide to the law enforcement agency performing the fingerprinting process cash, check, or money order in an amount necessary to cover the costs fingerprinting.